GET IN TOUCH

 Your Rights Under the Consumer Credit Protection Act (CCPA)

-The Consumer Credit Protection Act (CCPA) provides essential safeguards for employees whose wages are being garnished for unpaid debts.
-Title III of the Act establishes limits on the amount of an employee’s disposable earnings that can be withheld for obligations such as unpaid taxes, child support, or student loans.
-These federal protections ensure that employees retain enough income to cover living expenses while fulfilling their financial responsibilities.
+The Consumer Credit Protection Act (CCPA) provides federal safeguards for employees whose wages are being garnished for certain unpaid debts.
+Title III of the Act establishes limits on the amount of an employee's disposable earnings that can be withheld for obligations such as ordinary creditor debts, child support, or student loans.
+It is important to note that Pennsylvania's state tax garnishments are governed by Act 46 of 2003 rather than the CCPA's standard creditor garnishment formula.
+Under Act 46, the Department of Revenue withholds 10% of an employee's gross wages — a limit that is more protective than the CCPA's default threshold for ordinary debts.

 Protection Against Job Termination

 Employers cannot dismiss or discipline an employee because of a single garnishment order.
-This protection applies to all wage garnishment work involving state or federal taxes, ensuring workers do not face employment discrimination.
+This protection applies broadly to wage garnishment work, ensuring workers do not face employment discrimination as a result of a garnishment order.
 Violations of this provision may result in legal consequences for employers that fail to comply with the Act.

 Limits on Garnishment Amounts

-• The maximum garnishment limit is 25% of disposable earnings or the amount exceeding thirty times the federal minimum wage, whichever is less.
+• Under the CCPA, the standard maximum garnishment limit for ordinary creditor debts is 25% of disposable earnings or the amount exceeding thirty times the federal minimum wage, whichever is less.
+This formula applies to general creditor garnishments, not to Pennsylvania state tax collections.

-• Disposable earnings represent income remaining after mandatory deductions such as state and federal taxes, retirement contributions, and insurance premiums.
+• Disposable earnings, as defined under the CCPA, represent income remaining after mandatory deductions such as state and federal taxes, retirement contributions, and insurance premiums.
+This concept applies to CCPA-governed garnishments, including those for ordinary debts, child support, and student loans.

 Priority of Multiple Garnishments